Skip to main content

 If you are bidding larger jobs, ask for the insurance requirements before renewal.
 It is better to quote the right auto limits now than lose time rewriting the policy after a GC asks for more than you carry.

-For contractors who cross state lines or operate regulated heavier vehicles, federal rules can matter too.
-FMCSA financial responsibility rules under 49 CFR Part 387 set a $750,000 minimum liability requirement for many for-hire interstate carriers hauling non-hazardous property, and many contracts still ask for more than that.
-Even when that exact rule does not apply to your business, it shows how quickly true commercial auto requirements move beyond personal-auto thinking.
+For contractors who cross state lines, operate regulated heavier vehicles, or haul for hire, federal rules can matter too.
+FMCSA financial responsibility rules under 49 CFR Part 387 can create higher liability requirements for certain motor-carrier operations.
+Even when that exact rule does not apply to your business, it shows why true commercial auto requirements move beyond personal-auto thinking.

 How Ocala Contractors Should Choose Limits and Coverage Options

-Most contractors in Ocala should build commercial auto around realistic loss potential and contract requirements, not just the lowest premium.
-The right limits depend on your jobs, vehicle mix, and whether you work for GCs, municipalities, HOAs, or commercial property managers.
+Compare the premium with the limits and contract requirements.
+The right option depends on your jobs, vehicle mix, financing, and whether you work for GCs, municipalities, HOAs, or commercial property managers.

 If you are constantly sending COIs to GCs and project owners, the policy has to look right on paper as well as function well at claim time.